Enaam1988/project1/README.md

 6. **Documentation:**
    - Maintain clear documentation and generate a comprehensive report to convey the results and insights of the analysis.

-## Key Research Questions
-1. Are individuals represented by private attorneys more likely to receive larger settlements or judgments in medical malpractice?
-- The analysis findings point to a significant variance in average compensation between claims that involve private attorneys than those that don’t.
-In this specific context, it has become evident and supported by strong statistical evidence that retaining a private attorney significantly influences the amount received in claims than those who don’t.

-2. Is the age of the patient a factor influencing the size of claims?
-- Based on the data, we can draw a conclusion that there is a statistically significant difference in the insurance claim amounts among the age groups.
-With age groups (0-18), (46-60), and (61-87) consistently receiving higher claim amounts.

-3. For which specialty is malpractice insurance most costly?
-- Our data indicates that Dermatology is the medical specialty associated with the highest malpractice insurance costs.
-This implies, on average, Dermatologists encounter greater claim amounts and expenses in malpractice insurance claims when compared to their counterparts in other medical specialties.
-To gain a more comprehensive understanding of the precise factors driving these heightened insurance expenses for Dermatology, further investigation is needed.

-4. What impact does the choice of insurance have on the claim amount?
-- It is evident that there exists a substantial contrast in claim amounts based on the type of insurance.
-Specifically, Private Insurance stands out significantly in terms of the average amount when compared to other types.
-The analysis indicates that the selection of insurance type is a critical factor in influencing the claim amount.
-This insight can be helpful for decision-making concerning insurance coverage and effective claims management.

 ## Data Preprocessing Details